-The online Master of Dispute Resolution (MDR) program from Pepperdine Law's Straus Institute—top-ranked for dispute resolution in the U.S. News & World Report 2020 law school rankings—prepares mid-career professionals with conflict resolution and negotiation skills that are in high demand in a variety of industries.
+The online Master of Dispute Resolution (MDR) program from Pepperdine Caruso School of Law's Straus Institute—top-ranked for dispute resolution in the U.S. News & World Report 2020 law school rankings—prepares mid-career professionals with conflict resolution and negotiation skills that are in high demand in a variety of industries.

 The most effective leaders know how to negotiate for the best outcomes and prevent conflicts from impeding organizational progress.
-With a Master of Dispute Resolution from Pepperdine Law, you will set yourself apart in your field by applying expertise in mediation and negotiation to help your organization succeed.
+With a Master of Dispute Resolution from Pepperdine Caruso School of Law, you will set yourself apart in your field by applying expertise in mediation and negotiation to help your organization succeed.

 The program can be completed in as few as 16 months.
 No GRE, GMAT, or LSAT scores are required for admission to the program.
 Bachelor’s degree required.